python33r/kotlin-weather/README.md

 ```

 Note that the `insolation` method returns `null` if no records are available
-for the given date, otherwise a `Pair` containing the computed insolation
+for the given date, otherwise it returns a `Pair` containing the computed
-and the number of hours over which solar irradiance was integrated.
+insolation and the number of hours over which solar irradiance was integrated.
 `Pair(0.0, 0)` will be returned if the date is valid but no measurements
 of irradiance were acquired on that date for some reason.